 - Antibiotics are needed if the cause of the bursitis is an infection.
 Normally an antibiotic such as flucloxacillin or erythromycin is used until the results of the tests on the aspirated fluid are available.
 Then the choice of treatment can be changed if necessary and directed at the exact germs (bacteria) causing the infection.
 Flucloxacillin and erythromycin treat the most common types of germs which cause olecranon bursitis.

 Not usually.
-If you tend to lean on your elbows then avoiding this may make it less likely to come back again.
+If you tend to lean on your elbows then avoiding this may make it less likely that an olecranon bursitis will come back again.
 Try to avoid this position, or use a cushion or pad so your elbows don't rest on a hard surface.